cassiebreviu/Use-ML-To-Classify-Yoga-Poses/README.md

-# Image Scraper using Bing Search Cognitive Service
+# How to Get a Dataset and Create a ML Model to Classify Yoga Poses <br> (Using Azure Cognitive Services)
-Simple nodejs console app that uses Bing Image Search to scrape images to a local directory based on search term(s).
-This example is using yoga pose names to train a custom vision machine learning model to recognize yoga poses.
+This tutorial will go over how to use Azure Cognitive Services to get an image dataset and train a Custom Vision model.
+The repository has a simple nodejs console app that uses Bing Image Search to scrape images to a local directory based on search term(s).
+Then use the images scraped to create a Custom Vision model with Azure Cognitive Services.

-## How to Create a Service That Can Classify Yoga Poses <br> (Using Azure Cognitive Services)

 ### Create an Azure Account
 Students get a free 100 dollar credit and dont need a credit card to sign up!